silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 sphinx extensions (2)
 ---------------------

-several library are also defining there own directives / roles. rst format is fairly easy to extend.
+several third party libraries are also defining there own directives and/or roles. rst format is fairly easy to extend.

 * `matplotlib plot <https://matplotlib.org/devel/plot_directive.html>`_